-CCM and University Libraries are sponsoring a series of international films January 14 through April 15.
-The films will be shown at 2 p.m. in the TUC Main Street Cinema and admission is free.
+CCM and University Libraries are sponsoring screening of award winning international films this fall.
+The films will be shown at 6 p.m. in the TUC Main Street Cinema and admission is free.

 E-Media students are urged to attend these films whenever they can.

 Assistant Professor Lakshmi Tirumala proposed to bring the series to UC and CCM.
 CCM Dean Peter Landgren and Dean of Libraries Xuemao Wang readily agreed to fund this event.

 The Global Film Initiative started in 2003 to act as a channel for students to watch and understand unique, critically acclaimed cinematic narratives from around the world.
 Since its inception, the series has provided a platform for exceptional storytelling and a critical dialogue about the diverse world in which we live.
 The series will help build a better perspective for students about cultures and ethnic regions.

 The Global Film Initiative also publishes free, innovative discussion guides and learning resources that explore social, cultural and historical themes introduced by each film.